Stenzel's Ricci-flat Kaehler metrics are not projectively induced: Introduction

-In this paper we are interested in projectively induced Ricci--flat K\"ahler metrics, i.e. K\"ahler metrics with zero Ricci curvature.
-We first notice that in this case the manifold is forced to be noncompact, due to a result of D. Hulin \cite{hulin}, where she proved that a projectively induced K\"ahler--Einstein metric on a compact manifold has positive scalar curvature.
-The first example of Ricci--flat (nonflat) K\"ahler metric constructed on a noncompact manifold is the Taub--NUT metric described by C. LeBrun in \cite{lebrun}.
+Observe that a Ricci-flat projectively induced metric is forced to be not compact, due to a result of D. Hulin \cite{hulin}, stating that a projectively induced K\"ahler--Einstein metric on a compact manifold must have positive scalar curvature.
+On the other hand, the flat metric on $\mathds C^n$ is well-known to be projectively induced in $\mathds C{\rm P}^\infty$ (see e.g. \cite{calabi,book}).
+Since Ricci flat metrics arise as solutions of a Monge-Ampere equation, one should expect that the flat case is the only “algebraic” (namely projectively induced) one.
+This conjecture was firstly stated in \cite{lsz} by A. Loi, F. Salis and F. Zuddas, where they verify it for metrics admitting a radial K\"ahler potential.
+The first example of Ricci--flat (non-flat) K\"ahler metric constructed on a non-compact manifold is the Taub--NUT metric described by C. LeBrun in \cite{lebrun}.
 This is a $1$--parameter family of complete K\"ahler metrics on $\mathds C^2$ defined by the K\"ahler potential $\Phi_m(u,v)=u^2+v^2+m(u^4+v^4)$, where $u$ and $v$ are implicitly given by $|z_1|=e^{m(u^2+v^2)}u$, $|z_2|=e^{m(v^2-u^2)}v$.
-One can prove \cite{taubnut} that for $m>\frac12$ the Taub--NUT metric is not projectively induced.
-Actually, with the same techniques used in \cite{taubnut}, one can prove the nonexistence of a K\"ahler immersion also for smaller values of the parameter.
-Althought, it is hard to prove it in general for any $m>0$.
-Observe that for $m=0$ the Taub--NUT metric reduces to be the flat metric on $\mathds C^2$.
-It is well known that the flat metric on $\mathds C^n$ admits a K\"ahler immersion into the infinite dimensional complex projective space.
-In \cite{lsz} the authors conjecture that this is the only possible case, and they verify it in the case when the metric $g$ is radial.
+One can prove (see \cite{taubnut}) that for $m>\frac12$ the Taub--NUT metric is not projectively induced.
+Actually, with the same techniques used in \cite{taubnut}, one can prove that it is not also for smaller values of the parameter.
+Although, it is hard to prove it for values of $m$ approaching to $0$, coherently with the fact that for $m=0$ the Taub--NUT metric reduces to be the flat metric on $\mathds C^2$.
+In \cite{tohoku} the author of the present paper in collaboration with A. Loi and F. Zuddas, proved that the Ricci flat Calabi's metrics constructed in \cite{calabi79} on holomorphic line bundles over compact K\"ahler--Einstein manifolds are not projectively induced.
+As a byproduct they solve a conjecture addressed in \cite{lsz} by proving that {\em any positive multiple} of the Eguchi-Hanson metric on the blow-up of $\mathds C^2$ at the origin is not projectively induced.
+Observe that rescaling a Ricci--flat K\"ahler metric $g$ by a positive factor $c$, gives a Ricci-flat K\"ahler metric $cg$ which could in principle be projectively induced even when $g$ is not.
+For example, the Bergman metric on bounded symmetric domains of $\mathds C^n$ is not projectively induced when rescaled by small values of $c$, but it is for large values (see \cite{cartan} for more details).